 Authors: Mary Stuart Hunter, Barbara F. Tobolowsky, John N. Gardner, Scott E. Evenback, Jerry A. Patengale, Molly A. Schaller, Laurie A. Schreiner

-There are 8 members of the division who serve as consultants on a division-wide assessment working group.
-These individuals help oversee assessment work within the Division of Student Affairs, and provide consultation on assessment projects, provide training to colleagues, and help troubleshoot assessment-related issues within and across departments.
-The consultants are:
+Each department within the Division of Student Affairs has at least one member who serves as "assement champions" on a division-wide assessment working group.
+These individuals help oversee assessment work within the division, and provide consultation on assessment projects, provide training to colleagues, and help troubleshoot assessment-related issues within and across departments.
+The champions are:

 - Andy Petigny, Thea Bowman AHANA and Intercultural Center

 - Tom Mogan, Dean of Students Office